meshery/meshery/docs/pages/extensibility/api.md

 title: "Extensibility: APIs"
 permalink: extensibility/api
 type: Extensibility
-abstract: 'Meshery architecture is extensible, offering an array of extension points and REST and GraphQL APIs.'
+abstract: "Meshery architecture is extensible, offering an array of extension points and REST and GraphQL APIs."
 #redirect_from: extensibility
 ---

 ## Meshery's APIs

 Each of Meshery's APIs are subject to the following authentication and authorization system.